First Year Seminar 02: Fall 2009

 Class party - TBA

-Hand in research paper today if you can, final deadline is Tuesday, 12/15, by noon - leave a hardcopy in my mailbox in Scott Hall (outside PZ Registrar) or slide it under my door.
+Hand in research paper today if you can, final deadline is Tuesday, 12/13, by noon

 (Cont.)
 Diversity group action presentations - 5 to 10 mins. from each group, discuss your action and it's results, show video, photo, web/blog documentation